maxkunes/bean/README.md

 ## Tests

-All relevent tests can be found in the tests.cpp
+All relevent tests can be found in the `tests.cpp` file.
 I am the using the wonderful [Catch2](https://github.com/catchorg/Catch2) library.